logzio/cloudwatch-shipper-trigger/logs-metrics-template/README.md

-# CloudFormation
+# Ship Logs and Metrics

-CloudFormation template that provides customer to run 2 integrations in the same time.
+This CloudFormation template allows shipping AWS Logs and Metrics to logz.io.

-Each integration you can find with following urls:
+It will deploy the following projects:
-- For metrics (See here the function's repo)[https://github.com/logzio/cloudwatch-metrics-helpers].
+- AWS metrics to Logzio (See here the function's repo)[https://github.com/logzio/cloudwatch-metrics-helpers].
-- For logs (See here the function's repo)[https://github.com/logzio/cloudwatch-shipper-trigger].
+- AWS logs to Logz.io (See here the function's repo)[https://github.com/logzio/cloudwatch-shipper-trigger].

 ## Instructions